-Safer Internet Day 2018 will take place on Tuesday 6 February 2018 with the theme "Create, connect and share respect: a better internet starts with you".
+Safer Internet Day 2019 will take place on Tuesday 5 February 2019 with the theme "Together for a better internet".

 Safer Internet Day aims to reach out to children and young people, parents and carers, teachers, educators and social workers, as well as industry, decision makers and politicians, to encourage everyone to play their part in creating a better internet.

-By celebrating the positive power of the internet, the 2018 Safer Internet Day theme of “Create, Connect and Share Respect: a better internet starts with you” encourages everyone to join the global movement, to participate, to make the most of the internet’s potential to bring people together.
+By celebrating the positive power of the internet, the 2019 Safer Internet Day theme of “Together for a better internet” encourages everyone to join the global movement, to participate, to make the most of the internet’s potential to bring people together.

 Safer Internet Day Education Packs

 To help schools, youth groups, police services, libraries and wider run activities for Safer Internet Day, we have created Education Packs, with complementary SID TV films out now.
 These are tailored for 3-7s, 7-11s, 11-14s, 14-18s and parents and carers, along with some guidance for educators.

 Tailored for each key stage, the Education Packs include lesson plans, assemblies, posters, and other quick activities.
 Each of the education packs also has an accompanying SID TV educational film, which is designed to complement the lessons and learning objective in each pack.